[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 I’m not afraid anymore, so let’s try something a little more fun…

-The Great Affirmations Experiment of 2017
+The Great Affirmations Experiment

 What if my affirmation would have been more extreme, beyond the boundaries of what I thought was actually possible?
 What if I had a different goal, or came from a different background?
 What would my odds of success be then?
 How well do affirmations really work?